-- The Fellow will present the outcomes of their research and public work to the University of Rochester community by giving a seminar at the Humanities Center.
-The fellow will also submit a final report to the New York Council for the Humanities.
+- The Fellow will present the outcomes of their research and public work to the university community in coordination with the Humanities Center and submit a final report to Humanities New York.

-ELIGIBILITY: Applicants must be residents of New York State and enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester or Syracuse University.
+ELIGIBILITY: Applicants must be enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, or Syracuse University.
 Interested applicants should contact their university’s humanities center for other, university-specific, requirements.

-TO APPLY: Interested applicants should submit an online application, including a resume/CV and two references, by Friday, February 17, 2017.
-The link to the application is here: Public Humanities Fellowship Application
+TO APPLY: Interested applicants should submit an online application, including a resume/CV and two references, by Friday, February 16, 2018.
+The online application can be accessed through Humanities New York’s program management platform, found here: https://www.grantinterface.com/Home/Logon?urlkey=nyhumanities.
+Applicants will need to create an account in the system, even if they’ve applied in prior years.

 Applicants will be notified of final decisions by Friday, April 20, 2018.

 CONTACT: Humanities New York Program Officer Adam Capitanio (212-233-1131 / firstname.lastname@example.org)